 You might be thinking about aftercare if you decide to clean your leather.
 But, what’s the point of cleaning a Finished Leather Coat before it gets dirty & Bad Odor?
 Well, before you wear your Quality Leather Jackets for the first time, you may want to take a little extra care to protect them against dirt and grime.

 Leather protectors repel water and prevent stains from your leather coats.
 The first time you wear leather, spray it on or massage it into it.
 Then do it every year.
-It is also possible to prevent harm from occurring to your real leather jacket while wearing it.
+It is also possible to prevent harm from occurring to your genuine leather jacket while wearing it.

 - Maintaining your pockets free of clutter will prevent the leather products from wearing out over time.